shorepine/tulipcc/README.md

 cd ../ports/esp32s3
 # Connect your esp32s3 board over USB (to the UART connector on the dev board, not the USB connector)
 idf.py -D MICROPY_BOARD=TULIP4 flash

-python tulip_fs_create.py # first run only, will erase the Tulip filesystem
+python tulip_fs_create.py # first run only, or after each change to tulip_home, will erase the Tulip filesystem
 ```

 Then to build / debug going forward: